What is a Lease?

 - GP Lease Consultancy

-We will provide tailored professional advice based upon your requirements.
+We will provide tailored professional advice based on your requirements.
 Such as reviewing the suitability of your existing lease and providing an expert witness report.

 - NHS Approvals